JMBeresford/webGL_template/README.md

 #### How to Use

-- `npm run serve` will start a development server that hosts the template at `localhost:9000`
+- `npm run dev` will start a development server that hosts the template at `localhost:9000`
   - Editing core files in the template will auto-reload your browser
   - By default, you will be presented with a black canvas with a red point at